rlivingsus/misc/AllBooks.md

 - Green, John: The Anthropocene Reviewed; Turtles All the Way Down
 - Green, Simon: The Nightside
 - Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker; Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency
+- Greene, Brian: Until the End of Time
 - Greene, Robert: The Laws of Human Nature; 50th Law; 48 Laws of Power
 - Greenspan, Alan: The man who knew: the Life & Times of Alan Greenspan
 - Gregory, Jill: The Book of Names (physical)